DBase: Reception

+A 1990 American Institute of Certified Public Accountants member survey found that 16% used dBASE as their database, in second place behind Lotus 1-2-3 (25%) and ahead of R:Base (10%).

 BYTEs Jerry Pournelle in July 1980 called Vulcan "infuriatingly excellent" because the software was powerful but the documentation was poor.
 He praised its speed and sophisticated queries, but said that "we do a lot of pounding at the table and screaming in rage at the documentation".

 InfoWorld in 1981 described dBASE II for CP/M as excellent.
 While criticizing the documentation's lack of example code, the magazine approved of its speed, power, and money-back guarantee, stating that dBASE was far superior to BASIC or Pascal for application development.
 Another review of dBASE II for CP/M in 1984 said that users' initial positive impression of power and ease of use would fade as they noticed flaws, citing slow speed, incomplete and erroneous language documentation, high price, lack of a compiler, and remaining bugs in versions 2.3 and 2.4.
 InfoWorld concluded that "At this point in its maturity, dBASE II should be almost bug free and supported by excellent documentation.
 Unfortunately, it doesn't yet fulfill these expectations".

+Sextant in 1983 approved of dBASE II 2.3b for Heath/Zenith CP/M's power and flexibility, stating that a novice could use it to store data and create reports without writing dBASE code, then add functionality as needed.
+The magazine also cited Ashton-Tate's good customer support, but noted a bug with the built-in editor resulting in random "garbage".
+Sextant concluded by recommending dBASE "to almost any business that uses a computer running CP/M or MP/M".

 "Is [dBASE IV 1.0] worth the wait?
 I think so", Malcolm Rubel wrote in BYTE in 1989, describing it as "a quantum leap over dBASE III Plus in functionality, power, and ease of use".
 He said that the software was 100% upward compatible as Ashton-Tate had promised, and praised Control Center as greatly improving on III Plus's Assist mode.
 The magazine noted early reports of bugs and promised a followup, but concluded that "the product seems solid overall".